strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 1. Go to the ![Marketplace icon](../assets/icons/marketplace.svg) Marketplace.
 2. Choose an available plugin and click on the `Copy install command` button.
 3. Switch to your CLI application and navigate to the Strapi application directory.
-4. Paste the copied install command and press enter/return.
+4. Paste  and execute the copied install command.
 5. Follow any plugin-specific implimentation instructions.

 <!--